hanjinliu/cylindra/docs/inspect_results.md

 :material-arrow-right-thin-circle-outline: GUI: `Analysis > Open spectra inspector` or ++ctrl+k++ &rarr; ++ctrl+v++

 In this window, you can see the local- and global-CFT power spectra of the existing splines, and the estimated peak positions (red markers) if available.
-By clicking the "Load spline" button, you can set other splines in the tomogram for inspection.
+You can change the current spline and bin size for inspection in this GUI.

 ![Inspection result](images/inspect_local_cft.png){ loading=lazy, width=570px }